chetantete/chetantete.github.io/README.md

 # Chetan Tete

-## Ruby On Rails Developer at Cryptex Technologies...!
+## Ruby On Rails Developer at Bacancy...!

 </header>